ibm-cloud-docs/discovery/pricing-details.md

 | 500 Element Classification pages per month      |500 Element Classification pages per month | 500 Element Classification pages per month<br/> Additional Element Classification pages $0.40 USD/Page |-|
 | 500 query expansions with 1,000 total terms     |500 query expansions with 1,000 total terms | 5,000 query expansions with 25,000 total terms  |-|

+**Note:** You cannot ingest any more documents if you exceed your plan limit.
+If you reach your plan limit, either delete documents from a collection or upgrade your plan to ingest more documents.

+**Note:** Document ingestion limits will be enforced as of 20th June 2018.
+Instances that are over the limit will remain active, but additional documents cannot be ingested until you either delete documents from a collection or upgrade your plan.

 **Note:** In all plans, the first 1,000 {{site.data.keyword.discoverynewsshort}} queries per month are free. {{site.data.keyword.discoverynewsshort}} queries are charged at $0.10 per query after the first 1,000.
 Lite plans are limited to a maximum of 1,000 {{site.data.keyword.discoverynewsshort}} queries per month.

 **Note:** Lite plan instances are deleted after 30 days of inactivity.
 One free environment is allotted per organization on Lite plans.